 Tessier has been committed to breeding quality Silky Terriers for over 30 years.
 We strive to produce healthy, happy dogs that look and act like the breed.
-(Pictured above is one of our latest show hopefuls “Charger” at 3 months.)
+(Pictured above is one of our latest show hopefuls “Indie” at 3 months.)

 The Silky Terrier is cheerful, sassy and sturdy, with a lovely blue, tan and fawn coat.
 A bath and a brush once a week — that’s relatively easy care for a long-coated small dog.
 Highly hypoallergenic, but not great with small children as a general rule, a Silky is bright, happy and independent.